 The local physical storage hardware can be a hard disk drive (HDD) or a solid state drive (SSD).

 NVMe over Fibre Channel and NVMe over TCP are not supported.

 The SR and VDI abstractions allow for advanced storage features to be exposed on storage targets that support them.
 For example, advanced features such as thin provisioning, VDI snapshots, and fast cloning.
 For storage subsystems that don’t support advanced operations directly, a software stack that implements these features is provided.
 This software stack is based on Microsoft’s Virtual Hard Disk (VHD) specification.

 A storage repository is a persistent, on-disk data structure.
 For SR types that use an underlying block device, the process of creating an SR involves erasing any existing data on the specified storage target.
 Other storage types such as NFS, create a container on the storage array in parallel to existing SRs.

+SR commands provide operations for creating, destroying, resizing, cloning, connecting and discovering the individual VDIs that they contain.
 CLI operations to manage storage repositories are described in SR commands.